guid-empty/sqflite_entities/README.md

-But there is one thing missing - an ORM approach that would allow you to get some ORM practices out of the box for working with classes in the code, the instances of which you plan to store in the database and somehow further work with them.
+But there is one thing missing - an ORM approach that would allow you to get some ORM practices out of the box for working with classes in the code, the instances of which you plan to store in the database and further continue to work with them.

-This package is an attempt to add some syntactic sugar to Sqflite that makes it even easier, declarative, and safer when it comes to data type conversions.
+This package is an attempt to add some syntax sugar to Sqflite that makes it even easier, declarative, and safer when we are talking about data type conversions.

-I'll try to show you how it might look in code.
+I'll try to show you how it might look in our code.

 Imagine that we have an entity of type ProfileEntity that needs to be stored in the database.
 In Dart, it is declared like this: